usc-isi-i2/kgtk/docs/analysis/augment.md

 ## Summary

-This command will return a clutering results from the input kgtk file.
+This command will augmented graph from a KGTK Edge file
-The algorithms are provided by graph_tool (blockmodel, nested and mcmc)

 ### Input File